 - Affordable Care Act: The U.S. Department of Labor issued updated Affordable Care Act model notice forms (OMB No. 1210-0149), found here.
 The new forms contain an expiration date of May 31, 2020, and replace all earlier versions.
 Employers must provide these notices.

 - Medical Leave Tax Credit: Employers may claim a general business tax credit which is based on wages paid to qualifying employees while they are on family and medical leave.
 The tax credit is a percentage of the amount of wages paid to the employee while on the family and medical leave for up to 12 weeks per taxable year.
-More details about eligibility and the amount of the tax credit can be found here.

 - No Tax Deduction for Confidential Sexual Harassment Settlements: Referred to as the “Harvey Weinstein Tax” (even though it is not a tax), Section 162(q) of the Internal Revenue Code denies a deduction for “(1) any settlement or payment related to sexual harassment or sexual abuse if such settlement or payment is subject to a nondisclosure agreement, or (2) attorney’s fees related to such a settlement or payment.”

 - IRS Deductibility Limits for Employee Compensation: Last summer, the IRS issued initial guidance on changes made to tax deductibility limits for publicly traded companies (Notice 2018-68).
 Under pre-tax reform rules, a company would generally have a maximum of four “covered employees” each year: its CEO and three highest paid officers (excluding the CFO) who were employed as of the last day of the tax year, as reported in the company’s proxy statement and the $1 million deduction limitation did not apply to performance-based compensation or commissions.
 The new rules expanded and revised the definition of “covered employee” and repealed the exclusion for performance-based compensation or commissions.